diamond2010/nativescript-signingpad/README.md

 # nativescript-signingpad

-A signing pad to provide signing functionality on iOS and Android
+A signing pad to provide signing functionality on iOS.

 In respect forked from the original nativescript-drawingpad by:https://github.com/bradmartin/nativescript-drawingpad